imagej/imagej.github.io/_pages/plugins/trackmate/extensions/trackmate-helper.md

 ## Requirements

 To use the TrackMate helper, you need to provide manually annotated ground truth tracks of your dataset exported in the CTC format.
-For more information on how to manually track your data using TrackMate see [<span class="underline">here</span>](#fbznopvvgtgy).
-To export tracks in the CTC format see [<span class="underline">here</span>](#kldt9fa1h6pu).
+For more information on how to manually track your data using TrackMate see [here](/plugins/trackmate).
+To export tracks in the CTC format see [here](/plugins/trackmate/actions/trackmate-ctc-exporter).

 ## Installation

 To use the Trackmate helper, you must subscribe to the *CellTrackingChallenge* and *TrackMate-CellTrackingChallenge* Fiji update sites:

 {% include img
-src="/media/plugins/trackmate/trackmate-helper-01.png"
+src="/media/plugins/trackmate/extensions/trackmate-helper-01.png"
 align="center"
 width='600'  %}
 ...
 {% include img
-src="/media/plugins/trackmate/trackmate-helper-02.png"
+src="/media/plugins/trackmate/extensions/trackmate-helper-02.png"
 align="center"
 width='600'  %}

 ## Running the parameter sweep

 -   Before launching the parameter sweep, please open the source image you would like to run the tracking and metrics on.

 -   Start the plugin: *Plugins \> Tracking \> TrackMate Cell-Tracking Challenge helper*

 {% include img
-src="/media/plugins/trackmate/trackmate-helper-03.png"
+src="/media/plugins/trackmate/extensions/trackmate-helper-03.png"
 align="center"
-width='600'  %}
+width='400'  %}

 -   It will ask you where the ground-truth corresponding to the source image is.
 It should be a path like: */Users/jpylvana/.../02_GT*

 {% include img
-src="/media/plugins/trackmate/trackmate-helper-04.png"
+src="/media/plugins/trackmate/extensions/trackmate-helper-04.png"
 align="center"
-width='600'  %}
+width='400'  %}

 -   Click **Ok**

 -   The parameter sweep UI will open with several options:

 {% include img
-src="/media/plugins/trackmate/trackmate-helper-05.png"
+src="/media/plugins/trackmate/extensions/trackmate-helper-05.png"
 align="center"
-width='600'  %}
+width='800'  %}

 1. In the UI you will see the name of the source image and the path to the used ground truth data.

 2. Start by selecting the detectors you want to assess from the detector and trackers list.
 For each detector and tracker, a new tab will appear on the lower part of the UI.
-In this example, for detection, we will assess the Stardist (pre-trained model) and the threshold detectors and for tracking, we will try the LAP and the Kalman Tracker.
+In this example, for detection, we will assess the StarDist (pre-trained model) and the threshold detectors and for tracking, we will try the LAP and the Kalman Tracker.

 3. Select the parameters for your chosen detector and tracker.
 Here in our example, the page for the Threshold detector parameters is active.
 Here you can define one or a range of threshold values for testing.
 If you select a range, enter the starting and the ending threshold values and how many steps you want to test.
 The threshold values to be tested will be visible below.
 Here you can also select to Simplify the contours for segmentation if preferred.
 All the other detector and parameter settings work similarly.